Currently Documented Edition Signature and Seal Markings:

 No later edition printings of 97 are currently known.

-The publication of the first volumes of plates and text for 鳥類寫生圖譜 (鳥類写生図譜) Chourui Shasei Zufu (CSZ) (1927-1938) was one of the main influences which inspired Rakusan to create his woodblock print series.
+The publication of the first volumes of machine-printed plates and text for 鳥類寫生圖譜 (鳥類写生図譜) Chourui Shasei Zufu (CSZ) (1927-1938) was one of the main influences which inspired Rakusan to create his woodblock print 100 Series.

 |detail of CSZ#48